 Contamination occurs when at least one Telephone Number (TN) within a Thousands-Block of TNs is not available for assignment to end users or customers.

 Prior to donating any Thousands-Block, a Carrier must determine if the contamination level of the block is within the eligible range for donation.
-Telephone numbers classified as Administrative, Aging, Assigned, Intermediate, Reserved or Ported Out are not available for assignment and would therefore be included in the calculation of the contamination level.
+Telephone numbers classified as Administrative, [Aging], Assigned, Intermediate, Reserved or Ported Out are not available for assignment and would therefore be included in the calculation of the contamination level.
+The contamination level will be reported to the PA with the block return and the PA will validate the contamination level reported by the donating carrier against the NPAC/LSMS.

+The contamination level percentage is the number of TNs unavailable for assignment divided by 10.

 In the US, thousands-blocks contaminated up to and including ten percent are eligible for donation/return.
 The US industry is currently considering raising the contamination level.